rtulke/hicloud/README.md

 ### Security Notes

 - The configuration file must be protected with 600 permissions (`chmod 600 ~/.hicloud.toml`)
-- The API token grants full access to your Hetzner Cloud resources
+- The API token grants full access to your Hetzner Cloud resources (read & write) follow the Hetzner Dashboard: Security -> API Tokens - Add new API Token (read & write)
-- It is recommended to use tokens with limited permissions

 ## Interactive Console

-hicloud provides an interactive console for managing your Hetzner Cloud resources.
+hicloud provides an interactive cli console and is not a commandline tool :) for managing your Hetzner Cloud resources.

 ### Starting the Interactive Console